About our business and the use of this website

 Complaint to the SRA and/or Legal Ombudsman

 Please note that we do not have an internal appeals process if you are dissatisfied with our response.
-You may nevertheless have the right to complain to the SRA (if the complaint concerns the breach of SRA principles) or the Legal Ombudsman (if the complaint is about poor service, including complaints about fees).
+You may nevertheless have the right to complain to the SRA (if the complaint concerns the breach of SRA principles such as dishonesty or losing your money) or the Legal Ombudsman (if the complaint is about poor service, including complaints about fees).
 This right is available to all individual clients and to some organisational clients.

 The Legal Ombudsman may be contacted at: